survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 /* Package peer dependencies.
-The consumer fixes exact versions. */ /* In npm3 these don't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */ /* using a pattern such as ^4.0.0-0 */ "peerDependencies": {
+The consumer fixes exact versions. */ /* In npm3 these don't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* To include RC versions to the range, consider */
+/* using a pattern such as ^4.0.0-0 */
+"peerDependencies": {
   "lodash": ">= 3.5.0 < 4.0.0",